My zsh prompt

 But we do care about colors, so let’s do that.

-To give text a foreground color we surround it with %F{red}textf
+To give text a foreground color we surround it with %F{red}textf.
+And,

 Git integration